alliance-pcsg/primo-explore-custom-actions/README.md

 ### Templating

-You can create interpolation expressions using `{ }` in the link text and they will be replaced with corresponding values taken from the item - for example, `{pnx.search.recordid[0]}` would become the recordID of the item, taken from the pnx.
+You can create interpolation expressions using `{ }` in the link text and they will be replaced with corresponding values taken from the item - for example, `{pnx.control.recordid[0]}` would become the recordID of the item, taken from the pnx.

 ### Example

 The example below will generate a configuration similar to that visible in the screenshot above.
 It adds a "report problem" link that will navigate to the institution's "report problem" form and append the record ID as a GET parameter, and a link that will open the given record's PNX for viewing.

+**Update 2020-08-18:** The previous example node for record IDs, pnx.search.recordid[0], contains long random strings for CDI records instead of the ID used in permalinks.
+PCSG suggests using pnx.control.recordid[0] instead.

 ```js
 var app = angular.module('viewCustom', ['customActions'])